Websites and social media

 After retiring the site for a year, I led an Indiegogo campaign to revive it and raised more than 1400% of my goal (more than $20,000) — a testament to the value of the site to the community.

-I managed the websites and social media for the community group Granton Hub and a charity for disabled adults called Ecaswhere I’ve introduced accessibility g, uidelines such as using image descriptions, video captions and #CamelCaseHashtags, allowing easier access for people using screen readers and with hearing impairments.
+I manage websites and social media for community groups and charities where I’ve introduced accessibility guidelines such as using image descriptions, video captions and #CamelCaseHashtags, allowing easier access for people using screen readers and with hearing impairments.